electron/forge/CONTRIBUTING.md

   * should be properly capitalized
   * should not be "This"

-For changes to the website ([electronforge.io](https://electronforge.io)), please file issues/pull requests at [its separate repository](https://github.com/electron-forge/electronforge.io).
+For changes to the website ([electronforge.io](https://v6.electronforge.io)), please file issues/pull requests at this repository in the "docs" folder.

 ## Filing Pull Requests